Pat Summitt Plaza and Monument

 In November 2013, the University of Tennessee opened the Pat Summitt Plaza and Monument.

 Summitt celebrating her teams national championship win at the2008 NCAA tournament final.

 The statue was dedicated to honor Summitt's efforts in leading the University of Tennessee to multiple championships while also bringing greater attention and respect for women's basketball and other competitive team sports played by women.
 Pat Summitt retired with more wins and championships than any other Division I coach.
 Summitt began her career at the University of Tennessee as a player from the years of 1970-1974, and she also played on a World University team in 1973.

 The following year, she was named head coach of the University of Tennessee Women’s basketball team at the age of 22.
-She would eventually coach a World Championship team help them earn a silver medal in 1983 and from there she would coach the Women’s Olympic basketball team and lead them to their first gold medal in 1984.
-But her success wouldn’t stop there as she led the Lady Vols to 6 NCAA titles in 1987, 1989, 1991, 1996, and 1998.
+She would eventually coach a World Championship team, help them earn a silver medal in 1983, and from there she would coach the Women’s Olympic basketball team and lead them to their first gold medal in 1984.
+But her success wouldn’t stop there, as she went on to lead the Lady Vols to 6 NCAA titles in 1987, 1989, 1991, 1996, and 1998.

 In 2003, Summitt became the first women’s coach to have achieved over 800 wins.